maiertech/coding-blog/content/notes/vscode/containers.md

 You can run containers locally with [Docker](https://formulae.brew.sh/cask/docker) and either clone your repo inside a container or open a locally cloned repo inside a container.
-However, running containers locally comes with a huge performance penalty.
+The recommended way of using containers locally is cloning the repo inside the container.

 To run containers locally, follow these steps: